 Any technique not listed as legal above, or striking any target not listed as legal above, including, but not limited to the following

 It is prohibited to:

-Attack the throat, lower abdomen, kidneys, back, joints, groin and to the back of the head or neck.
+Attack the throat, lower abdomen, kidneys, back, joints, groin and, any part of the head or neck.

 Attack with the knee, elbow, knife-hand, head-butts, thumb and shoulder or a spinning hand strike.